Sylsee/ft_transcendence/README.md

 First, you need to install docker and docker-compose.

 You need to create a .env file at the root of the project and also in ./packages/backend.
-The .env file need to follow the .env.example file.
+The .env files must follow the format of .env.example files.

 Then, you can run the makefile according to your needs: